Steven Le Vot

-In September 2016, he obtained a permanent position as Assistant Professor (Maitre de Conférences) at the University of Montpellier.
-He joined the ICGM-AIME team to develop research activity dealing with nanostructured material synthesis for advanced electrochemical energy storage devices, electrochemical studies of complex interfaces and tuning of surface properties via functionalizations.
-More especially, he is involved in projects on supercapacitors and redox flow electrochemical devices.
+Steven Le Vot is an associate professor at Montpellier University.
+He joined the ICGM in 2016 to develop research activity dealing with nanostructured material synthesis for advanced electrochemical energy storage devices, electrochemical studies of complex interfaces and tuning of surface properties via functionalizations.